A plate of pasta a la Carbonara

 How to ask What is Your Name? in Italian

-How to Ask What is Your Name? in Italian
+How to Ask What Is Your Name? in Italian

 There are two main ways to ask What’s your name? in Italian: